 where

-with $\inf\{\emptyset\} = \infty$.
+with $\inf\{\varnothing\} = \infty$.
 Then $X$ is a $\mathbb{R}^n$-valued self-similar Markov process of index $\alpha>0$ which is killed at $T$.
-It is important to mention that no explicit form of $Y$ has been given in \cite{Kiu80}.
-Giving a construction of Feller multiplicative invariant processes taking values in $\mathbb{R}^\ast:=\mathbb{R}\setminus\{0\}$, that we will call Lamperti-Kiu processes, is one of the main motivations of this paper.
+It is important to mention that no explicit form of $Y$ has been given in Kiu \cite{Kiu80}.
+Giving a construction of Feller multiplicative invariant processes taking values in $\mathbb{R}^\ast:=\mathbb {R}\setminus\{0\}$, that we will call Lamperti--Kiu processes, is another main motivation of this paper.